 Ms. Villarreal has her music teaching certification and is specialized in a Suzuki teacher certification.
 In addition to teaching music, Ms. Villarreal has assisted in orchestra and harp programs in the Austin and Round Rock Independent School Districts, she has volunteered with various church organizations and at the Center for Music Therapy in Austin.
 She was the harpist for the Movement Tracks Project, a collaboration between therapists and musicians to create new methods in music compositions and recording, utilizing brain-based music technology to help people walk again.

 Ms. Villarreal is passionate about music and the effect it has on others.
-She actively advocates for human rights, especially the rights of her current and future students.”
+She actively advocates for human rights, especially the rights of her current, past, and future students.
+Currently, Ms. Villarreal enjoys spending time in her own home accomplishing DIY projects and visiting friends and family, especially her niece!

 Originally from Brazil, Carina Parker started learning to play the violin at the age 9 .
 She